Shikaga/PitchBlackAnalysis/index.md

 Introspection
 -------------

 So here we are once again.
 Deserted Planet, Aliens, Riddick.
-They writers clearly looked at the *Pitch Black* tried to pick out what made itself so good and tried to execute on those features again.
+They writers clearly looked at the *Pitch Black* tried to pick out what made it so good and tried to execute on those features again.

 And they got a lot of things right.
 They started by jettisoning the previous Necromonger lore, complete with prophesies and elementals, while still wrapping up the plot line neatly, even if it was a bit unnecessary to do so.

 Riddick is now once again free to seek out his own destiny, and the writers quickly make sure that he once again finds himself marooned on a planet with only only his wits to survive the elements.

-They are also quick reverse the massive power differential that Riddick suffered from in *Chronicles*.
+They are also quick to reverse the massive power differential that Riddick suffered from in *Chronicles*.
 By returning him to a much smaller conflict, with a smaller body count, Riddick's brains can once again take the centre stage over his exaggerated brawn.

-Attention was also payed to that fact that Riddick works best when he is playing with others. *Chronicles* felt like Riddick versus The World. *Riddick* remembers that our hero works best when he has some uncertain allies at his back, whom can double cross each other at a moments notice.
+Attention was also paid to that fact that Riddick works best when he is playing with others. *Chronicles* felt like Riddick versus The World. *Riddick* remembers that our hero works best when he has some uncertain allies at his back, who can double cross each other at a moments notice.

 And finally, they remembered that Riddick needs to be human.
 In *Chronicles* Riddick became truly superhuman.
 The third film reminds us that Riddick can be hurt, and does occasionally need the help of others.
 And that what he lacks in physical strength, he can make up for with his intelligence.